- Corporate Responsibility

 Companywide Freshwater Use

 Fresh Water Neutral Offsets from Conservation Projects + Operational Offsets

 A key part of our Fresh Water Neutral commitment is undertaking conservation projects in our operational areas to provide the volumetric freshwater benefits that match or exceed our operational freshwater usage.
 We work with governmental agencies, nonprofit partners and local community organizations to restore wetlands and natural flow regimes, improve water quality and aquatic habitat, and positively contribute to natural watershed functions, thereby protecting and increasing aquatic biodiversity.
 Most of the projects we have undertaken address legacy water pollution issues unrelated to oil and gas operations or activities, and provide a positive, lasting benefit to local communities.
 “New” fresh water from these projects provides a net “credit” of fresh water returned to the environment, which we use in our Fresh Water Neutral program to offset freshwater usage in our operations.

 major conservation projects completed since 2014 in Arkansas, Colorado, Pennsylvania and West Virginia

 gallons of beneficial fresh water from our 7 active conservation projects in 2020

 gallons of beneficial fresh water from our 10 conservation projects since launching the Fresh Water Neutral program

 Responsible Produced Water Management

-Typically, between 5 and 20 percent of the water we use downhole flows back out of the well after hydraulic fracturing and during production.
-We manage this produced water safely and responsibly through storage, treatment, reuse/recycling and, when necessary, disposal.
+Typically, between 5% and 20% of the water we use downhole flows back out of the well after hydraulic fracturing and during production.
+We manage this produced water safely and responsibly through storage, transport, reuse/recycling and, when necessary, disposal.

 Recycling Produced Water